mindspore-lab/mindone/examples/videocomposer/README.md

 - Model configs are determined by `vc/config/base.py` and `configs/xxx.yaml` and CLI arg parser.
 - Checkpoints needs to be placed in `model_weights`.
+- For ARM platform, `pip install motion-vector-extractor` will not work.
+Please obtain the wheel installation file from samithuang or wtomin.

 ## Setup Environment